Is It Time for Tolerance in the Pro-Life Movement?

 Yet, the Word of God also speaks about openness and patience with those who do wrong things.
 While a believer does not tolerate error, he or she seeks a relationship with those who err in the hope of correcting their erroneous thinking.

 When the Apostle Paul instructs Timothy on virtuous pastoral shepherding he said, (2 Timothy 4:2) “Preach the Word; be prepared in season and out season; correct, rebuke and encourage with great patience and careful instruction.

-So, what does this mean (to ask that familiar Lutheran question)?
+So, what does this mean?
 Tolerance of sin has no place in the Christian community.
 Patience with sinners is a central component within the Christian community.
 Translated into actions, I suggest that in addition to fighting against legalized sin, Christians work equally hard to establish programs that provide God-pleasing alternatives to sin.

 It is one thing to forbid a distressed mother from aborting her child.
 It is another and an even greater thing to provide her a means to do the God-pleasing thing with that unplanned pregnancy.
-The Home for Mothers we operate in Denver, Colorado is just one example of a positive alternative.
+The home for mothers we operate in Milwaukee, Wisconsin, is just one example of a positive alternative.